elmunoz42/jobboard/resumes/resumes/CMK-Resume-AI-ML.md

   - Reduced report generation time from days to minutes
   - Enabled data-driven decisions by providing real-time KPIs
   - Successfully predicted revenue trends based on user engagement metrics
-  - Following the project's success the dashboard has been adapted and used on other project within the agency.
+  - Following the project's success the dashboard has been adapted and used on other project within the agency

 #### Tech Team Lead for MITCO Tires Sales Processing System
 - **Company lacked a centralized system for processing nationwide sales and managing inventory across multiple warehouses**